algobulls/pyalgotrading/docs/pyalgotrad/programexample.md

 The `init` method does the following:

+1. `name` - variable which should store the name of your strategy
-1. `super()` - Calls the constructor of the superclass.
+2. `super()` - Calls the constructor of the superclass.
-2. `self.strategy_parameters` - Catches the parameters and saves them for local use - When you will submit a testing job for your SMA strategy, you will pass parameters that will be used inside the strategy.
+3. `self.strategy_parameters` - Catches the parameters and saves them for local use - When you will submit a testing job for your SMA strategy, you will pass parameters that will be used inside the strategy.
 For SMA, we are calculating crossover for 2 SMA timeperiod values, example 5 and 12.
 These 2 parameters will be caught by `self.strategy_parameters` and stored for local use in `self.timeperiod1` and `self.timeperiod2`.
-3. `self.main_order` - Create an object that manages orders for you throughout the strategy.
+4. `self.main_order` - Create an object that manages orders for you throughout the strategy.

 The `init` method is specific to Python's internal workings, and it is preceded and succeeded by double underscores ( _ _ ) joined together.